-The Skykomish summer chinook fishery is an incredible opportunity close to home for many folks in the north Puget Sound region and represents a massive amount of business for local guides and the surrounding businesses and fills a hole in the fishing calendar.
+The Skykomish summer chinook fishery is an incredible opportunity close to home for many folks in the north Puget Sound region represents a massive amount of business for local guides and the surrounding businesses and fills a hole in the fishing calendar.

 How did this happen?
 And what does it mean for the future of this fishery?
 Let’s explore together using the data available from the North of Falcon Process and the Management Plan for Puget Sound Chinook agreed upon between the Tribes and WDFW.

-There are a few really important dynamics to understand about how these fisheries are managed, how that management has been adjusted over the past decade and the significance of a few events from 2019 until now.
+There are a few really important dynamics to understand about how these fisheries are managed, how that management has been adjusted over the past decade, and the significance of a few events from 2019 until now.

 Let’s break them down one by one to get an accurate picture of what happened in 2023 and what to expect going forward: